 There are few tools available in the market which can be used for recovering data in SharePoint Online.
 I’ve personally not used any tools, but these tools are available to help in the SharePoint Online world.

-Please leave any questions or comments below.
 For additional SharePoint assets please click here.

 Find out about why building a digital bridge for utilities customers isn’t optional, and industry customer engagement success stories.